bean-mhm/realbloom/USAGE.md

 ## Auto-Exposure

 This option will adjust the exposure of the kernel in order to match the brightness of the convolution output to that of the input.
-This is done by making the pixel values in the kernel add up to 1, hence leaving the brightness unchanged.
+This is done by making the pixel values in the kernel add up to 1, hence preserving the overall brightness.
 We'll have this on for this demonstration.

 ## Convolve, Mix, Compare